Pivotal의 Scott Frederick 이 Cloudfoundry에 배포해 볼 수 있는 코드를 git으로 공유하고 있다.

 The application use Spring Java configuration and bean profiles to configure the application and the connection objects needed to use the persistence stores.
 It also uses the Spring Cloud Connectors library to inspect the environment when running on Cloud Foundry.
 See the Cloud Foundry documentation for details on configuring a Spring application for Cloud Foundry.

 One Spring bean profile should be activated to choose the database provider that the application should use.
-The profile is selected by setting the system property spring.profiles.active when starting the app.
+The profile is selected by setting the system property spring.profiles.active

 The application can be started locally using the following command: